-Church PlantingMosaic is committed to regularly sending leaders and people to start churches locally and regionally.
-We believe that starting new churches is the best way to make more and better followers of Jesus.
+Church PlantingMosaic has a rich legacy of sending leaders and people to start churches locally and regionally.
+We believe that starting new churches is one of the best ways to make more and better followers of Jesus.

 MOSAIC NORTH PORTLAND | PORTLAND, OR